Esri/arcgis-maps-sdk-java-samples/geometry/convex-hull-list/README.md

 1. Create an `ArcGISMap` and display it in a `MapView`.
 2. Create two input polygon graphics and add them to a `GraphicsOverlay`.
+3. Call `GeometryEngine.convexHull(inputGeometries, boolean)`, specifying a list of geometries for which to generate the convex hull.
+Set the boolean parameter to `true` to generate a convex hull for the union of the geometries.
+Set it to `false` to create a convex hull for each individual geometry.
-3. Call `GeometryEngine.convexHull(inputGeometries, boolean)`, loop through the returned geometry (or geometries) and add them to a new `GraphicsOverlay`, set above the one containing the two input polygons.
+4. Loop through the returned geometries and add them as graphics for display on the map.

 ## Relevant API

 * GeometryEngine.ConvexHull
+* Graphic.ZIndex
 * GraphicsOverlay
-* PointCollection

 ## Tags

-Analysis, ConvexHull, GeometryEngine
+analysis, geometry, outline, perimeter, union